09/11 > 14:00 NL

 'To be an "Experimental Woman Writer".
 Three words, three difficulties.

-Dr. Hannah Van Hove, FWO postdoctoral researcher at the VUB, invites you to relive part of the childhood of novelist Christine Brooke-Roose (1923-2012).
+dr. Hannah Van Hove, FWO postdoctoral researcher at the VUB, invites you to relive part of the childhood of novelist Christine Brooke-Roose (1923-2012).

-Walk 2.
-A city tour with Berber people from Brussels
+Out and about with Berber people from Brussels

 Square Sainctelette 20

 Various self-organizations and individual artists, in collaboration with the core team of Interlitratour, are organizing an interactive, digital walk in which the Amazigh Literature is highlighted by Berber inhabitants of Brussels through poetry, song and music.

 During this walk, the different aspects of the Amazigh culture are discussed.
 For example, various Berber, Tarafit and Arabic works are presented with appropriate translations into French and Dutch, we bring the poems to life through songs and let the walker discover the world of Berber culture.
 As a visitor, you can enjoy all this digitally at various points on your walk through Brussels.
 We stop at 10 points, where the environment forms the backdrop for the stories that various Berber inhabitants of Brussels tell you through poetry readings, music, song and image.

 This walk can be done completely independently, but we also plan to offer this walk with a guide when we are allowed to reconvene in group.